 TIP: You can pick up a pre-booked 4G SIM Card when you arrive at Langkawi Airport.
 It’s highly recommended by users.

 As usual, we dropped off our luggage in the hotel room and ventured out.
 The first thing we did was to search for food.
-We strolled along the streets and saw them being lined with small and touristy shops.
+We strolled along the streets and walked past numerous small and touristy shops.
 What was unusual was how quiet the streets were at 4pm.

 “Where are the tourists?” we wondered.